sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h4>Boolean</h4>
 - Only 2 Boolean values exist: true & false, although values of other types are also deemed either Truthy or Falsey.
 - "Falsey" values are false, null ,"" ,0 , undefined ,NaN.
 All other values including objects are "Truthy"
-- Truthy & Falsy variables can be toggled by equating a single negation of itself i.e true = !true //Will equal false
+- Truthy & Falsy variables can be toggled by equating a single negation(Logical Not) of itself i.e true = !true //Will equal false
 - Truthy & Falsy values can be converted into real Booleans by using double negation '!!' i.e '!!0' Will equal false !!{} will equal true.
 This can be helpful when comparing truthy/falsy value as strict equality can be used i.e.

 ```javascript